Anjolaanuoluwapo101/Easy-Seeder/README.md

 <br>

-Ofcourse,you can specify more than one field that will utilize this preDefinedData feature <br>
+Ofcourse,you can specify more than one field that will utilize this Predefined Data feature <br>

 ```
 $seeder->preDefinedData = array(